fusioncharts/dev_centre_docs/getting-started/ruby-on-rails/install-using-ruby-on-rails.md

 //= require fusioncharts/maps/fusioncharts.world
 ```

-Now, To add the FusionMaps, use any of the following process:
+To add FusionMaps, use any of the following process:

 <div class="code-wrapper">
 <ul class='code-tabs extra-tabs'>